-Name Туре Example Description Admin Querying Client Id 1 - String Command-Token-Query The client ID of the service account that Keyfactor Command uses to query the identity provider database for information when resolving substi- tutable special text tokens.
-For Keyfactor Identity Provider, this is created as a client (see Using Keyfactor Identity Provider: Service
+Name Туре Example Description Admin Querying Client Id 1 - String Command-API-Query The client ID of the service account that Keyfactor Command uses to make API calls to the identity provider.
+For Keyfactor Identity Provider, this is created as a client (see Using Keyfactor Identity Provider: Service Accounts in the Keyfactor Command Server Installation Guide).
+Keyfactor recommends